chainer/chainer/docs/source/tutorial/word2vec.rst

 "Context Words".
 Depending on the window size ``c``, the number of Contex Words will change.

-For example, I will explain with the sentence "The cute cat jumps over the lazy dog.".
+For example, I will explain with the sentence **The cute cat jumps over the lazy dog.**.

-* All of the following figures consider "cat" as Center Word.
+* All of the following figures consider **cat** as Center Word.
 * According to the window size ``c``, you can see that Context Words are changing.

 .. image:: ../../image/word2vec/center_context_word.png